So, you’re single, and you’re starting to wonder whether that’s just the hand you’ve been dealt in life.

-Speak to a certified relationship counselor because they are best-placed to help you with dating and developing a healthy and happy relationship.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you with dating and developing a healthy and happy relationship.
 You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.
-All from a service that has helped over 100,000 people with their relationship challenges.

 6 reasons why might you be struggling to find the right person:

 People around you seem to find it so easy to slide into a long-term relationship, but you find it incredibly difficult.
 And you don’t know why that is.

 Maybe your relationships never seem to last, or you keep finding yourself in unhealthy relationships that only do you damage.

 That doesn’t mean you’re destined to be alone forever.

 There might be some reasons why you’re struggling to find the relationship you so desperately want.

 They might be hard work to overcome, but by focusing on them, you could surprise yourself with how big a change it makes to your love life.

 One of the most common things to stand in the way of people forming strong, lasting relationships is if they have issues with commitment or abandonment, whether they’re conscious of them or not.

 If you struggle with commitment, then you’ll always find an excuse to end a relationship, no matter how promising.